AndrejGo/m1-rev/README.md

 - [45:44] Enable PMI for PMC #9-8                 (0x300000000000)
 ```

-Bit 30 is the most important for us, because if it is 0, it prevents us from
-accessing any PMC related registers.
-Because it is 0 by default, we need to
+Bit 30 is the most important for us, and because it is 0 by default, we need to
-use a kernel module to set the bit.
+use a kernel module to set the bit before doing anything else.

 ## Installing PMCKext2
+PMCKext2 is a small kernel extension created by Dougall Johnson that allows
+userspace to modify `PMCR0` using `sysctl`.
+Here's how to install it.
 ### Disable security
+I got these commands from the [Asahi Linux Quickstart Guide](https://github.com/AsahiLinux/docs/wiki/Developer-Quickstart).
 MacOS has some security features that do not allow you to load custom kernel
 extensions.
 We have to perform the same sort of security downgrade as when we
 were trying to install Asahi Linux.